What to Expect After Getting Your COVID-19 Vaccine

 • Side effects can affect your ability to do daily activities, but they should go away in a few days.

-• With both mRNA COVID-19 vaccines (Pfizer-BioNTech COVID-19 Vaccine and Moderna COVID-19 Vaccine), you will need 2 shots in order to get the most protection.
+• With both mRNA COVID-19 vaccines, you will need 2 shots in order to get the most protection.
 You should get the second shot even if you have side effects after the first shot, unless a vaccination provider or your doctor tells you not to get it.

 • You will only need 1 shot of the viral vector COVID-19 vaccine, Johnson & Johnson’s Janssen COVID-19 Vaccine.